 - Checks your heart's electrical system and heart rhythm

-- Finds out if chest pain is caused by a heart attack or angina
+- Finds out if chest pain or pressure is caused by a heart attack or angina

 - Checks how well your pacemaker or other implanted device is working